gbasin/LLM-DB/README.md

   home appraisals are necessary for getting a mortgage|\
   tax assessments estimate the value for tax purposes|\
   Tax assessments are not the same as home appraisals|\
-  home appraisals estimate the home's value and are a requirement" 1.0000000000000002
+  home appraisals estimate the home's value and are a requirement to get a mortgage" 1.0000000000000002
 0.8628389021604684
 0.82073464427003
 0.8495163850290542
-0.8783869751576889
+0.8781256937562402
 ```

 Of course, the LMDB does a pretty good job.
 First, insert the facts: